List of Asterix characters: Vitalstatistix

 Chief Vitalstatistix is the chief of the Gaulish village.
-He is a middle-aged, bigbellied man with red hair, pigtails and a huge moustache.
+He is a middle-aged, big-bellied man with red hair, pigtails and a huge moustache.
 He is generally reasonable, well-informed, fearless, (comparatively) even-tempered and unambitious — the last much to the chagrin of his wife Impedimenta.
 His major failings are his love of good food and drink, and his pride.
 As a Gaulish chief, he prefers to travel on a shield, carried by two shield-bearers.
 A recurring joke throughout the series is him falling off the shield in many varied ways.
 The names of the shield-bearers are never mentioned.

 Before becoming chief of the village, Vitalstatistix fought at the battle of Alesia, where Caesar almost completed his conquest of Gaul.
 In Asterix and the Chieftain's Shield, it was revealed that the shield on which he is carried originally belonged to the legendary Gaulish warrior chief Vercingetorix.
 His father was the village chief before him.
 He has a brother in Lutetia, Doublehelix, who has a young daughter and a son, Justforkix.

 The introduction to each story states that Vitalstatistix has only one fear, "that the sky may fall on his head tomorrow"; however, he rarely alludes to this in an actual story, and then only as a rallying cry: "We have nothing to fear but ...".
 This characteristic is based on a real historical account where Gallic chieftains were asked by Alexander the Great what they were most afraid of in all the world, and replied that their worst fear was that the sky might fall on their heads.

 While his role in some plots is minor, he is a central or pivotal character in books such as Asterix and the Big Fight, Asterix and the Chieftain's Shield, Asterix in Belgium, or Asterix and Caesar's Gift.